TheCSharpAcademy/CodeReviews.FlagshipProject/README.md

 Patients are directed to a payment page to complete transactions for the examination services.

 ***Doctor Review System:***
 Newly created examinations appear in the "Pending Examinations" section for doctors.
-Interested doctors can accept cases and change the status to "Under Review."

 ***Report Generation:***
 Doctors can download images, complete the review, and submit their reports within the system.